Risyandi/nft-markets/README.md

 # nft-markets
-repository for frontend and backend services for application nft markets
+repository for backend services for application nft markets

 ## installation
 - install all dependency with typing the command below